MIT-Emerging-Talent/ET6-CDSP-group-21-repo/5_communication_strategy/email.md

 >
 >

+**To further this work, we have also built a live application as part of a human study to understand how individuals detect these fraudulent postings.**
+ This interactive platform is a crucial component of our research, designed to gather real-time human insights to complement our findings.
+We are specifically recruiting students and recent graduates to participate, and we would be grateful
+    if you could help us share this opportunity.
+Your students can access the study and contribute to this important work here: [Job Board Human Study App](https://job-board-app-phi.vercel.app/)

+>
+>
+>
+>

 **Why this matter?** This issue matters deeply because scams are increasingly targeting students, often in subtle and deceptive ways.
 After hearing firsthand accounts from peers who lost money or personal data, we discovered that a staggering